 For a few minutes, after she confirmed there was nothing else, we sat in companionable silence.
 She was the first to break it, "Why the property?
 What's so special about it?"

 "Nothing from what I gathered.
 It is worth a considerable amount.
 If he is able to rezone it, it would be worth even more.
-But he had the property for a while and had not done a thing with it.
-There is nothing from all our contacts in various government offices.
+But he had the property for a while and done nothing with it.
+All our contacts in various government offices have heard anything.
 He hasn't tried to file for a rezone or any permits for the property."

-"Emmett was sending me some more information on the parcel."
+"Emmett was sending me some more information on the property."
 I pulled the parcel map from the city and examined it.

 "Good question."
 I tapped on the screen and thankfully Emmett had thought of it, too.
 Listed below the picture were color coded properties based on the owners, including one that surprised me.
 I enlarged the property map of the area and confirmed my suspicions.

 "See this property here, that's one of mine."
 I pointed to a purple shaded patch on the map, one that butted up against one corner of Aro's property.

 "It says it's owned by Albert Jefferson."
 She looked confused, and I had to kiss her softly.